baladithyab/ai-on-eks/website/docs/infra/ai-ml/dynamo.md

 The script will also automatically:
 - Clone the Dynamo repository
 - Build container images (operator, api-store, pipelines)
-- Push images to ECR (this process takes 10-20 minutes)
+- Push images to ECR (this process takes 5-10 minutes)
 - Trigger ArgoCD deployment of Dynamo Cloud platform

-Note: Base image building is handled separately by the blueprints folder.
+Note: Base image is not required for operator/api-store builds.

 </CollapsibleContent>